Phased Retirement Program

 - What is the proper procedure for submitting a modification to a phased retirement agreement?

 To modify an existing phased retirement agreement, the unit should obtain a copy of the original agreement, write in the changes (e.g., date changes, percentage changes) and have each person who originally signed the agreement place their initials by the changes.
-The unit should then forward the revised agreement to the Director, Employee Benefits (Office of Human Resources) for final approval.
+The unit should then forward the revised agreement to the Senior Director, Total Compensation (Office of Human Resources) for final approval.

-No, the phased retirement agreement specifies a maximum period of 5 years and must be for continuous years.
-The suggested arrangement would, in effect, cancel the phased retirement, which may only be done with mutual agreement between the faculty member, the unit and central administration, and may require repayment of amounts previously paid according to the Phased Retirement Program.
+No. The phased retirement agreement specifies a maximum period of 5 years and must be for continuous years.
+The suggested arrangement would, in effect, cancel the phased retirement and require repayment by the faculty member of amounts previously paid according to the Phased Retirement Program.

 - May I take a leave without pay for a year in the midst of the agreement and thus extend the arrangement for another year?